Gaius Baltar: Return to civilian life

-Shortly thereafter, Kara Thrace informs the once again cancer-stricken President Roslin the Cylon Hybrid on the captured rebel Cylon Basestar referred to a "dying leader" learning the "truth of the opera house"—the setting of the dreams Roslin shares with Caprica-Six and Athena.
-As Baltar's popularity continues to increase, he chooses to inform the fleet of Roslin sharing her visions with both of the long-time Cylons in the fleet.
+Shortly after the Baltar situation, Kara Thrace informs President Roslin, whose cancer has returned, that the Cylon Hybrid on the captured rebel Cylon Basestar referred to a "dying leader" learning the "truth of the opera house"—the setting of the dreams Roslin shares with Caprica-Six and Athena.
+As Baltar's popularity increases, he chooses to inform the fleet of Roslin sharing her visions with both of the long-time Cylons in the fleet.
 Although this development distressed Roslin, she decides to bring Baltar with her (along with Karl Agathon—Athena's husband) to the Cylon Basestar to see the Hybrid.
 She informs Baltar that she chose to do this because she sees him in the dreams she shares with Caprica-Six and Athena.
 The Basestar jumps away from the fleet the moment the Hybrid is reactivated to begin a series of jumps to reach the Cylon Resurrection Hub, leaving Baltar once again away from the fleet aboard a Cylon ship.
 When the Basestar jumps away from the Colonial Fleet, Roslin begins to have a series of visions involving Elosha, a deceased priestess.
-Baltar and Roslin attempt to interrogate the Hybrid.
-Later, during an attack on the Cylon Resurrection Hub, Baltar is injured.
+Baltar and Roslin try to question the Hybrid; during an attack on the Cylon Resurrection Hub, Baltar is injured.
 After he is influenced by morpha administered by Roslin, Baltar reveals the details of his involvement in the attack on the Colonies.
 Roslin decides to leave Baltar's injuries untreated, letting him bleed to death.
-At that moment, the Basestar jumps again and Roslin's continuing vision of Elosha on Galactica culminates in an extended discourse on the need to respect the rights of the living.
-Afterwards, Roslin tries desperately to save Baltar's life.
-Baltar recovers and is then reunited with D'Anna.
+The Basestar jumps again and Roslin's vision of Elosha on Galactica culminates in an extended discourse on the need to respect the rights of the living.
+Afterwards, Roslin tries to save Baltar's life; he recovers and is reunited with D'Anna.
 Later, Baltar thanks Roslin for choosing not to murder him.